 You will be charged a processing fee to use credit or debit cards.
 The fee is 1.995% of the total bill plus $1.25.
 If you are paying online you may use an electronic check, which will incur a fee of $1.00.
 Please note: if you pay with a credit or debit card, the processing fee will not be refunded for any reason.
 This is an expense incurred by Missoula County.

 REAL PROPERTY TAXES

 Tax Due Dates.
-Real property taxes are due on or before May 31, 2016 and December 10, 2015, unless you have applied for and received certain forms of taxpayer assistance through the Department of Revenue.
+Real property taxes are due on or before the last day in November and May each year (if that day falls on a weekend or holiday, than the due date is the next business day), unless you have applied for and received certain forms of taxpayer assistance through the Department of Revenue.
 You have the options of making the payment online (either credit/debit card or by check), in person at the Treasurer's Office, or by mail.
 If paying by mail the payment must be postmarked on or before the due date.
 If payment is not posted in the Treasurer's Office or postmarked on or before the due date you will be assessed penalty and interest.
 MCA 15-16-102.
 Please note: Real property tax assessment notices will not be forwarded.
 It is your responsibility to notify the Department of Revenue if you want to change the address to where your assessment is mailed.
 Notice must be received sufficiently in advance of when the statements are prepared and mailed.

 Refunds.
 Refunds may be approved if the Department of Revenue determines the assessment or appraisal of your property was in error (no more than 5 years), Department of Revenue made an error on the tax bill, or you have proof you submitted a change of address that was not entered into the system.
 A refund may be approved if a special district (e.g. rural fire, refuse, or utility district) made an error in assessing a fee.